astroChasqui/astrology_experiment/README.md

 Make a group of people read the entire horoscope and ask them to tell you which one best matches their day **yesterday**.
 Then, show them the key and ask who got their horoscope "right".
 Go on to discuss how accurate are the predictions of astrology.

+An implementation file is included in this repo.
+This activity was created by the [Astronomical Society of the Pacific](http://astrosociety.org/edu/astro/act3/astrologyprint.html).

 I run this experiment on the first day of my introductory astronomy classes for non-majors.
 So far all my results have been around 8% "accurate", a suspicious 1/12 chance ... hmmm ...

 Have fun!